WeblateOrg/weblate/docs/user/files.rst

 When you have made your changes, use :guilabel:`Upload translation` in the :guilabel:`Files` menu.

-Any of supported file formats can be uploaded, but it is still recommended to use the same file format as is used for translation, otherwise some features might not be translated properly.
+Any file in a supported file format can be uploaded, but it is still recommended to use the same file format as the one used for translation, otherwise some features might not be translated properly.

 .. seealso::